theblendermann/sAMPC-Stacked-Antimicrbial-Peptide-Classifier/README.md

 - Benfield, A. H., & Henriques, S. T. (2020).
 Mode-of-Action of Antimicrobial Peptides: Membrane Disruption vs. Intracellular Mechanisms.
 Frontiers in Medical Technology, 2. https://doi.org/10.3389/fmedt.2020.610997
 - Bhadra, P., Yan, J., Li, J., Fong, S., & Siu, S. W. I. (2018).
 AmPEP: Sequence-based prediction of antimicrobial peptides using distribution patterns of amino acid properties and random forest.
 Scientific Reports, 8(1). https://doi.org/10.1038/s41598-018-19752-w
 - Santos-Júnior, C. D., Pan, S., Zhao, X.-M., & Coelho, L. P. (2020).
 Macrel: antimicrobial peptide screening in genomes and metagenomes.
 PeerJ, 8, e10555. https://doi.org/10.7717/peerj.10555

+# The sAMPC function file and Installation
+Before we proceed it must be made clear that a lot of work still needs to be done on sAMPC and the code is still very experimental.

+### sAMPC: Stacked Antimicrobial Peptide Classifier
+sAMPC is an ensemble model based on the feature sets described in the AMPeP and MACREL papers.